IZZO29/IZZO29/README.md

 * I am Computer Science Engineer(2024) Graduate from IET DAVV,Indore with a passion for logical and critical thinking.
 I have a deep love for mathematics and  consider myself a tech enthusiast.

-  During my college years, I maintained an impressive 8.2 CGPA, demonstrating my commitment to academic excellence.
+  During my college years, I maintained an impressive 8.0 CGPA, demonstrating my commitment to academic excellence.
 Moreover, I possess strong communication skills and excel in working within a team.
 I have a profound understanding of people and their psychology, which allows me to foster effective collaboration and achieve common goals.

   I take pride in my ability to build connections and establish fruitful relationships with students, professors, professionals from various fields, and individuals from other institutes.
 This has allowed me to create a strong network that spans across different domains and industries.

-    Additionally, I had the privilege of being Coordinator of ISC(IET Sports Club), where I showcased my exceptional organizational and management skills.
+    Additionally, I had the privilege of being Coordinator of NSS(National Service Scheme), where I showcased my exceptional organizational and management skills.
 In this role, I successfully organized inter branch sports competition in college.

   Overall, I bring a well-rounded skill set, combining technical expertise, mathematical proficiency, and a deep interest in finance and trading.
 I am eager to contribute my knowledge and abilities to any project or team I am a part of.